Courses

 1. Subscribe to the VPN of Your Choice

-Head over to your chosen VPN’s website, pick a suitable pricing plan and complete the signup process.
+Head over to the NordVPN website, pick a suitable pricing plan and complete the signup process.
+For the biggest savings, opt for the two-year plan.

 2. Download and Install the VPN